PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/contributing_to_tokio.md

 Testing that the compiler error messages are correct is pretty easy, [Rust] calls this type of test an `ui` test.

-All i need to do was to addd a file containing the code that's supposed to error to the `ui` folder which contains `ui` tests
+All i needed to do was to add a file containing the code that's supposed to error to the `ui` folder.

 ```rust
 ~src/test/ui/traits/issue-95898.rs